Serviced Apartments Croydon

 As a commercial sector, the business life is as wholesome as any other part of London.
-But in Croydon, it has a vibrant edge that not many other business hot spots will have.
-This is thanks to nightlife available in the area.
+But Croydon has a vibrant edge that not many other business hot spots will have.
+This is thanks to the nightlife available in the area.
 Overall, corporate visitors can expect to head to work, do all the network dinners and meetings, pack up for the day, head back to their serviced apartment to get changed, eat out with friends at one of the many restaurants and then pop out to one of the clubs.
-The raving scene and early morning closes means that a Friday or Saturday night could be a whole different ball game.
+The raving scene and early morning close mean that a Friday or Saturday night could be a whole different ball game.
 For business though, this is great as workers can relax, chill, party and still have their business headquarters right there.

 And this lively atmosphere hasn’t damaged Croydon either.
-In fact, over recent years, it has been awarded funds to develop and refurbish parts of the town in order to attract even more opportunities.
+In fact, over recent years, it has been awarded funds to develop and refurbish parts of the town to attract even more opportunities.
 Another interesting bit of info is that the Zotefoams company is headquartered in Croydon.
-Clearly they like the appeal that the town has.
+Clearly, they like the appeal that the town has.

 But retail and services are one of its biggest champions.
 A few years ago its annual retail turnover from comparison goods was £353 million, the 5th highest in Greater London.
 This has led to other investors wanting to put more money in.
 And with 320,991 square metres of total town centre floor space, there are ample business opportunities to be made.

 Our corporate apartments in Croydon also add their own flavour to the surroundings.
-Being fully furnished in every possible way to deliver the perfect stay, they are the ideal companion to short and long term bookings in Croydon.
-Our guests can work remote, relax like they would at home and be close to essential travel connections to go about their day in their own way.
+Being fully furnished in every possible way to deliver the perfect stay, they are the ideal companion to short and long-term bookings in Croydon.
+Our guests can work remotely, relax like they would at home and be close to essential travel connections to go about their day in their own way.